david-hay-eips/recess-countdown/README.md

+# Recess Countdown

-# This includes html files with JavaScript that displays the current time and counts down to recess.
+This includes html files with JavaScript that displays the current time and counts down to recess.